 To access the private compute node, it depends on your environment.
-If you haven’t deployed a bastion host, you can do so later (see Oracle Support for white paper on post-deployment bastion host setup).
 If your network configuration uses FastConnection or VPN with IPSec, you must provide the network setup that allows you to SSH to the private compute node.

 You can log in securely to your Essbase instance from a remote host by using a secure shell (SSH) connection.

 Before creating the Essbase instance on Oracle Cloud Infrastructure, generate at least one SSH key pair, and ensure that the private key is available on each host that you’ll use to access Essbase instances.

 To connect to Essbase using SSH, you use the SSH private key, which is part of the key pair created as a prerequisite to deploying the stack.
 After you've created the stack, you have a few different IP addresses, depending on the network topology.

 You can use any SSL utility, for example openSSL, to generate SSH keys and to log in to your Essbase instance.

 essbase_node_public_ip address, you can access it directly with

 ssh of the Essbase public IP using the following: